 Before partnering with Damon Runyon in 2015, the William Raveis Charitable Fund supported cancer centers across New England, with breast cancer being the focus of the fund.
 By 2014, the Charitable Fund had donated more than $2 Million to regional organizations that supported cancer patients and their families during all parts of their journey.

 The William Raveis Charitable Fund supports the Damon Runyon Cancer Research Foundation by hosting the Annual Raveis Ride + Walk.
 This bike and walk event is a family-friendly and community event that honors local cancer survivors and Damon Runyon scientists alike.
-In the first two years, over $1 Million has been raised for the foundation, 100% of which is promised to go straight to the scientists.
+In five years, over $2.5 Million has been raised for the foundation, 100% of which is promised to go straight to the scientists.